tc39/proposal-call-this/README.md

 If the operator’s right-hand side does not evaluate to a function during runtime, then the program throws a TypeError.

-The bound functions created by the bind-`this` operator are **indistinguishable** from the bound functions that are already created by [`Function.prototype.bind`][bind].
+The bound functions created by the bind-this operator are **indistinguishable** from the bound functions that are already created by [`Function.prototype.bind`][bind].
 Both are **exotic objects** that do not have a `prototype` property,